ErwanColombel92/Python_For_Data_Analysis_OnlineNewsPopularity_ESILV_2021_Shenouda_Lambert/README.md

 "Functions for Flask API.ipynb" contains the functions we used in order to make the model work in the API.

+The accuracy of the model used in the API is 53.3%

 # Commands to create and activate the virtual environment :

 In anaconda prompt we do :